mui/material-ui/docs/pages/blog/2023-discord-announcement.md

 There are a plethora of reasons why you should join, but here are the three biggest benefits:

 1. **Real-time communication with our community**:
-   As mentioned above, our communication with the community was quite slow.
+   As mentioned above, our communication with the community has often been slow and scattered across too many different platforms.
    Members would either file an issue on Github, tweet us, or send us a message directly on our website.

    _Discord provides real-time chat capabilities_, allowing you to communicate and collaborate with us and other members, instantly.